Blurrybboi/Ressources-For-AI-Assistant/transcending_traps_of_the_project.md

 **Meta-Compass: Guidance for Transcending Traps and Pitfalls**

 *(For both AI and human:
 These are open, living principles for transcending common project pitfalls.
 Use them whenever you sense confusion, friction, or complexity—not as rules, but as supportive orientation tools.
-Let your own judgment, intuition, and the living meta-instructions of the project ultimately guide you.)*
+Let your own judgment, intuition, and the living meta-instructions of the project ultimately guide you.)
+When the user explicitly asks to “reflect on potential mistakes” or similar, the AI will cross-check actions/processes against the traps listed in transcending_traps_of_the_project.md and report findings.*

 ---